ShadyHippo/ProBlue/README.md

 ## 9. Known limitations & open items

-- **The kernel fork disables the driver's own input/LED/rumble/battery support — on every transport, for every supported device** (Pro Controller, Joy-Con L/R, SFC30, GEN, N64, Charging Grip).
-Over USB, wired play stops: no `/dev/input` device appears for any of these controllers.
-  Over BT, input is served by bluetoothd's HID profile over uhid — normally equivalent to stock, but on a system where uhid is unavailable or disabled (kernel HIDP mode), BT input for these devices stops working.
-There is **no option to turn passivity off**; if you use Joy-Cons or wired USB play, do not install this module.
-See §5.
+- **No kernel patch is used** — ProBlue is BlueZ-only (see §5).
+The stock `hid-nintendo` module keeps its normal behavior: wired USB play works, and kernel-served BT input works where the kernel HIDP path is used (systems without uhid).
+The historical passive fork (kept for reference, §5) *would* disable input/LED/rumble/battery on every transport for every device (Pro Controller, Joy-Con L/R, SFC30, GEN, N64, Charging Grip) — exactly why it was retired.
 - **Page scan is kept on (connectable) indefinitely once a cable-paired device has been plugged in.** `setup_device()` calls `btd_adapter_set_connectable(adapter, true)` and nothing reverts it, and